chenxy99/AttFDNet/README.md

 $ python test_RFB.py -split split1 --trained_model ./weights/task1/source_300_0712_320embedding_20200227/Final_RFB_vgg_VOC.pth
 ```

+It needs `vgg16_reducedfc.pth` and we include it in the pretrained models [Link](https://drive.google.com/file/d/1teUfobkg3SpHRmL4GFeC5HuiGRqfKqMm/view?usp=sharing).

 - Novel stage evaluation

 As an example, for evaluation of the novel classes of split 1, you can directly use the follow command to evaluate the model